mgoelswirlds/hedera-improvement-proposal/HIP/hip-xxx.md

 ## Rationale
 There have been requests to enable querying spending approvals for NFTs based on the owner ID.
 Additionally, there is a request to be able to query by the spender ID as well.
 It was also asked for the ability to know whether the approval was given via `approveForAll` or not.

-The API described below has been chosen to make the implementation easier for NFT explorers and marketplaces that wish to search NFT allowances based on the owner and spender.The decision to design one API for both use cases is aimed at reducing the number of APIs that essentially perform similar tasks.
+The API described below has been chosen to make the implementation easier for NFT explorers and marketplaces that wish to search NFT allowances based on the owner and spender.
+The decision to design one API for both use cases is aimed at reducing the number of APIs that essentially perform similar tasks.
 This API would also return the `approveForAll` information.

 ## User stories